stephencrowell/lungair-fhir-server/example/README.md

 ## Creating JSON config file

-In order for `populate_fhir_server.py` to recognize `ExampleDataSource`, we need to create a new JSON config file with the proper information.
-The JSON below shows the format needed to create a proper JSON file.
+In order for `populate_fhir_server.py` to recognize `ExampleDataSource`, we need to create a new JSON config file that contains the appropriate paths and arguments:

 ```json
     {